The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-Control non-mandatory parameters of the form (f.e. - Cardholder Name, templates).
+Control non-mandatory parameters of the form (like Cardholder name and templates).

 buttonType string